The read built-in reads a line from the standard input.

 The read built-in is a mandatory built-in.

-The POSIX standard defines the -r
+The POSIX standard defines the -d

-other options cannot be used in the POSIXly-correct mode.
+Other options cannot be used in the POSIXly-correct mode.